 | City cost adjustment | Baseline | ±₹H |

-If the effective monthly gain is less than ₹5,000–₹8,000 after all adjustments, the offer's financial case is weak — you are taking on disruption, probation period risk, and loss of seniority at the current company for minimal gain.
-The case for switching is primarily career growth and learning, which have their own time-discounted value but should be evaluated honestly.
+If the effective monthly gain comes in under ₹5,000–₹8,000 after all adjustments, the offer's financial case is weak.
+You'd be taking on disruption, probation period risk, and loss of seniority at the current company for minimal gain.
+The case for switching then rests mainly on career growth and learning, which carry their own time-discounted value but deserve an honest look rather than a rosy one.

 Key Terms